Laurel and Hardy: Films

+Silent films

 Laurel's and Hardy's first film pairing, although as separate performers, was in the silent The Lucky Dog.
 Its production details have not survived, but film historian Bo Berglund has placed it between September 1920 and January 1921.
 According to interviews they gave in the 1930s, the pair's acquaintance at the time was casual, and both had forgotten their initial film entirely.
 The plot sees Laurel's character befriended by a stray dog which, after some lucky escapes, saves him from being blown up by dynamite.
 Hardy's character is a mugger attempting to rob Laurel.
 They later signed separate contracts with the Hal Roach Studios, and next appeared in the 1926 film 45 Minutes From Hollywood.

 Hal Roach is considered the most important person in the development of Laurel's and Hardy's film careers.
 He brought them together, and they worked for Roach for almost 20 years.
 Director Charley Rogers, who worked closely with the three men for many years, said, "It could not have happened if Laurel, Hardy, and Roach had not met at the right place and the right time."
-Their first "official" film together was Putting Pants on Philip, released December 3, 1927.
+Wes D. Gehring identifies their first "official" film together as Putting Pants on Philip, released December 3, 1927.
 The plot involves Laurel as Philip, a young Scotsman who arrives in the United States in full kilted splendor, and suffers mishaps involving the kilts.
 His uncle, played by Hardy, tries to put trousers on him.
+William K. Everson identifies The Second Hundred Years as the first "official" Laurel and Hardy film in which they are presented as a team.
 Also in 1927, the pair starred in The Battle of the Century, a classic pie-throwing short involving over 3,000 real pies; only a fragment of the film was known to exist until the first half resurfaced in the 1970s; a more complete print was discovered in 2015 by historian Jon Mirsalis.